inspirationlinks/m3u/README.md

 * ➾ RTP channels don't open in some players.
 * ➾ SIC Notícias only works with Portuguese IP, you need to use a VPN if you live outside Portugal.
-* ➾ Some streams only work on Simple tv.
+* ➾ Some streams the Acestream, only work on Simple tv.

 ---